 - Participants may not have any legal restrictions on their ownership or possession of a firearm such as relevant criminal history, pending criminal charges, or regular use of a controlled substance including marijuana.
 For clarification, see 18 U.S. C. § 922(d)(3) .

-- All participants in our Intermediate & Advanced Level Courses must have a valid Concealed Weapon License or provide a recent criminal background check report at least 3 days prior to class.
+- All participants in our Intermediate & Advanced Level Courses must be a US Citizen or Permanent Resident and have a valid Concealed Weapon License or provide a recent criminal background check report at least 3 days prior to class.

 A: Yes, you will receive a certificate of completion for each class you successfully complete.
 Successful completion includes demonstrating an understanding of the skills and concepts taught and following all safety rules.
 Issuance is at the discretion of the instructor.
 We sell an educational experience, not certificates.
 Therefore, no refunds are given to students who do not earn a certificate of completion.